michellab/Stapline/README.md

-# stapline
-# version 0.9
+# Stapline

-# Pipeline for the setup  of stapled peptides
+A pipeline for the parameterisation and simulations of stapled peptides
-Comprise the stapled residue AMBER compatible libraries  Stapline-FF A pipeline for unatural amino-acid parameterisation

-mv